Lost Cause of the Confederacy: Gods and Generals

 The 2003 Civil War film Gods and Generals, based on Jeff Shaara's 1996 novel, is widely viewed as championing the Lost Cause ideology with a presentation favorable to the Confederacy and lionizing Generals Jackson and Lee.

 Writing in the Journal of American History, the historian Steven E. Woodworth derided the movie as a modern-day telling of Lost Cause mythology.
-Woodworth called the movie "the most pro-Confederate film since Birth of a Nation, a veritable celluloid celebration of slavery and treason".
-He summed up his reasons for disliking the movie:
+Woodworth called the movie "the most pro-Confederate film since Birth of a Nation, a veritable celluloid celebration of slavery and treason":

 Woodworth criticized the portrayal of slaves as being "generally happy" with their condition.
 He also criticized the relative lack of attention given to the motivations of Union soldiers fighting in the war.
 He excoriates the film for allegedly implying, in agreement with Lost Cause mythology, that the South was more "sincerely Christian".
-Woodworth concluded that the film through "judicial omission" presents "a distorted view of the Civil War".
+Woodworth concluded that the film through "judicious omission" presents "a distorted view of the Civil War".

 The historian William B. Feis similarly criticized the director's decision "to champion the more simplistic-and sanitized-interpretations found in post-war 'Lost Cause' mythology".
 The film critic Roger Ebert described the movie as "a Civil War movie that Trent Lott might enjoy" and said of its Lost Cause themes, "If World War II were handled this way, there'd be hell to pay."

-The consensus of film critics of the movie was that it had a "pro-Confederate slant".
+The consensus of film critics was that the movie had a "pro-Confederate slant".

-Later use

-Professor Gallagher contended that Douglas Southall Freeman's definitive four-volume biography of Lee, published in 1934, "cemented in American letters an interpretation of Lee very close to Early's utterly heroic figure".
-In that work, Lee's subordinates were primarily to blame for errors that lost battles.
-While Longstreet was the most common target of such attacks, others came under fire as well.
-Richard Ewell, Jubal Early, J. E. B. Stuart, A. P. Hill, George Pickett, and many others were frequently attacked and blamed by Southerners in an attempt to deflect criticism from Lee.

-Hudson Strode wrote a widely read scholarly three-volume biography of Confederate President Jefferson Davis, published in the 1950s and 1960s.
-A leading scholarly journal that reviewed it stressed Strode's political biases:

-His [Jefferson Davis's] enemies are devils, and his friends, like Davis himself, have been canonized.
-Strode not only attempts to sanctify Davis but also the Confederate point of view, and this study should be relished by those vigorously sympathetic with the Lost Cause.

-One Dallas newspaper editorial in 2018 referred to the Texas Civil War Museum as "a lovely bit of 'Lost Cause' propaganda".

-While not limited to the American South specifically, the Stop the Steal movement in the wake of the 2020 US presidential election has been interpreted as a reemergence of the Lost Cause idea and a manifestation of white backlash.